-- The long fiber on frieze carpets makes cleaning them difficult and more challenging than cleaning regular carpets.
+- The long fiber on frieze carpets makes cleaning difficult.

-There are a variety of frieze carpet colors and styles including multicolored frieze carpets to suit different tastes and interior décor styles.
-There is a frieze carpet flooring to suit your particular interior decoration style.
-Manufacturers may use the terms shag, textured and frieze interchangeably.
+There are various frieze carpet colors and styles, including multicolored to suit different tastes and interior décor styles.
+There are frieze carpets to suit your particular interior decoration.
+Manufacturers may use the terms shag, textured, and frieze interchangeably.